nfagerlund/qmk_firmware/keyboards/ymdk_np21/keymaps/gamepad_rev2/readme.md

 # gamepad_rev2

 Some wasd shit.
-Using what I've learned from
+Using what I've learned from having numpad remapped previously.

     Base Layer                               Function Layer
                  .-----.                                  .-----.